-Grab some marshmallows and come take seat by the fire, it’s new Hearthstone expansion time, ladies and gents.
+Grab some marshmallows and come take a seat by the fire, it’s new Hearthstone expansion time, ladies and gents.

 Spell Hunter/Recruit Hunter

 Hunter players are undoubtedly having a fantastic time on ladder this week.
 While most classes only have one strong deck archetype that seems to have true staying power, Hunter players may have already discovered two.

 Spellhunter is very similar to its previous iteration and is probably the most affordable Hunter deck for that reason.
 The primary addition to the deck is Zul’Jin, a 10-cost hero card with a battlecry that recasts every spell you’ve played so far.
 Imagine this deck being the spellhunter you’re used to playing, but multiply that by two.

 The other Hunter deck making a splash on ladder is Recruit Hunter.
 This deck is similar to Spell Hunter to an extent because your goal in the early game is to survive by forcing your opponent to answer your secrets, but it’s late game is more minion based.
 You’ll still be running Zul’Jin for some extra staying power, but you’ll also be using a few more new cards, including the dinosaur beast Oondasta.